hippylib/soupy/paper/paper.md

 Problems of PDE-constrained optimization under uncertainty arise due to the ubiquity of uncertainty in natural and engineered systems.
 In deterministic PDE-constrained optimization, the goal is typically to optimize a quantity of interest (QoI) that is a function of the system's state and quantifies its performance, where the optimization and state variables are related through the underlying PDE model.
-Compared to this deterministic counterpart, PDE-constrained OUU includes an added layer of complexity, since the QoI becomes a random variable due to its dependence on the uncertain model parameters.
+Compared to this deterministic counterpart, PDE-constrained OUU involves an added layer of complexity, since the QoI becomes a random variable due to its dependence on the uncertain model parameters.
-In OUU, the optimization problem instead aims to optimize a risk measure, which is a statistical quantity summarizing the QoI's distribution.
+In OUU, the cost functional and/or constraints are instead given in terms of risk measures, which are statistical quantity summarizing the QoI's distribution.
 A canonical example of such a risk measure is the expected value of the QoI, though other measures that account for the tail behavior of the distribution such as the variance, or superquantile/CVaR are common choices.
-Computation of risk measures typically requires sampling or other forms of quadrature over the distribution of the uncertain parameter.
+Computation of risk measures typically requires sampling or quadrature methods to approximate the integral over the distribution of the uncertain parameter.
 This results in a complex optimization problem in which each evaluation of the optimization objective requires numerous solutions of the underlying PDE.

-Several open-source software packages such as dolfin-adjoint [@MituschFunkeDokken2019] and hIPPYlib provide the capabilities for solving PDE-constrained optimization problems with generic PDEs through adjoint-based computation of derivatives.
+Several open-source software packages such as dolfin-adjoint [@MituschFunkeDokken2019] and hIPPYlib provide the capabilities for solving PDE-constrained optimization problems with generic PDEs using derivatives computed by adjoint sensitivity methods.
 However, these packages largely focus on the deterministic setting.
 On the other hand, the Rapid Optimization Library (ROL) [@KouriRidzalWinckel17], released as a part of Trilinos [@trilinos-website], provides advanced algorithms for both deterministic and stochastic (risk measure) optimization, where support for PDE-constrained OUU is enabled by its interfaces with user-supplied state and adjoint PDE solvers.